You are currently viewing What Does a Bad Refrigerator Compressor Sound Like?

 Order Replacement Parts

-If you listen hard enough, your refrigeration system is trying to talk to you.
-Yet, it can be difficult to know whether it is telling you “I’m working hard over here!” and “Help me!”
-This is because systems like this make noise quite often, and they’re usually not a cause for concern.
+If you listen hard enough, your refrigeration system tries to talk to you.
+Yet, it can be difficult to know whether it is telling you, “I’m working hard over here!” and “Help me!”
+This is because systems like this make noise quite often and are usually not a cause for concern.
 How can you tell the difference?
-What is a good noise and what is a bad noise?
+What is a good noise, and what is a bad noise?

 Grinding, Scraping, or Knocking